 Temperature incorporates a deep impact on our sleep, as we are designed to possess a cooler blood heat when sleeping than after we are awake.
 Once we try to sleep in environments that are too hot or too cold, we don’t reach the optimal sleeping temperature- and this throws off the wheel of our biological time, or internal body clock, resulting in sleep deprivation.
 The same happens with suddenly changing weather.

-The best temperature for sleeping is between 18–22 degrees Celsius.
+18–22 degrees Celsius is the optimum temperature for sleep.
 This might explain why we regularly find it difficult to sleep in summer.
 Being too hot in the dark prevents restful sleep because the body is forced to figure harder thanks to sweating.

 Seasonal affective disorder